vlad-karpukhin/PRSTM/README.txt

-Robust Sparse Probabilistic Topic Model implementation using apache mahout library
+Robust Sparse Probabilistic Topic Model implementation using apache mahout library (based on the research work of K.V.
+Vorontsov)